Cole Sletten • May 20, 2025

 IMG_4408.webp

-the second screen is the beat the game screen.
+This is the beat the game screen.
 You’ve conquered every level and beat all the bosses.
 You have 999,999 points and there are no more digits on which to count your winnings.
 It was the ultimate satisfaction, and also the license to move on with your life.
 You had done it all.

 The logic of video games were simple: you could keep winning until you reached the end, or you could lose, and use a continue to try again.
 There was a maximum score, after which you might as well play a different game.